Stability of superconducting gap symmetries arising from antiferromagnetic magnons: RESULTS AND DISCUSSION

 where

 Using $\tanh(\sqrt{\epsilon^2+|\Delta_{\boldsymbol{k}^{'}}|^2}/2k_B T)\rightarrow 1$ at $T=0$, we obtain the analytical expression

-Next, we insert the gap information obtained at $T_c$ in the previous section to construct a trial solution in order to numerically solve the nonlinear Eq.~(\ref{eq:gap_T0}) at zero temperature. $\Delta_{\text{max}}(0)$ is defined as the largest amplitude of the gap function at zero temperature of the spin singlet and triplet channels.
+Next, we insert the gap information obtained at $T_c$ in the previous section to construct a trial solution in order to numerically solve the nonlinear Eq.~(\ref{eq:gap_T0}) at zero temperature. $\Delta_{\text{max}}(0)$ is defined as the largest amplitude of the gap function at zero temperature.
 The amplitude of the trial solution is set to $2\omega_c e^{-1/\lambda}$ based on the BCS result for the zero temperature gap amplitude \cite{fossheim2004superconductivity}.
-Fig.~\ref{fig:T0} is the resulting phase diagram for $\Delta_{\text{max}}(0)$, which shows almost the same superconducting symmetry phases as Fig.~\ref{fig:Tc} at the critical temperature except for small differences at the transition boundaries.
-Close to the phase boundaries we considered both symmetries found at $T=T_c$ for the trial solution and found that only one symmetry converged at each point in the $(\mu,\Omega)$-phase diagram with the chosen resolution.
+Fig.~\ref{fig:T0} is the resulting phase diagram for $\Delta_{\text{max}}(0)$, which shows the same superconducting symmetry phases as Fig.~\ref{fig:Tc} at the critical temperature except for small changes of the transition boundaries.

+Close to the phase boundaries we considered both symmetries found at $T=T_c$ for the trial solution and found some regions where both symmetries converge, illustrated by hatched regions.
+For $0.5 \lesssim \Omega \lesssim 0.9$ a hatched region is not shown at the transition between $p$-wave and $f$-wave.
+There, $T_c$ and $\Delta_{\text{max}}$ are both from a numerical and an experimental standpoint zero, rendering the determination of a hatched region insignificant.